 - Lethargic – they may be sleeping more than usual

-- Loss of appetite - they may lose interest in food or there may be other changes to eating patterns
+- Loss of appetite - they may lose interest in food or there may be changes to eating patterns

 - Inability to settle – the dog may appear restless, not sleeping well or deeply or other changes to sleeping patterns